Red Cabbage Slaw

 What To Pair With Red Cabbage Slaw

-• Taco Topping: Use as a crunchy topping for fish tacos, shrimp tacos, or three Mini Chicken Taco cups.
+• It also works well as a crunchy topping for fish tacos, shrimp tacos, or easy Mini Chicken Taco Cups when you want texture without extra prep.

 Is there a way to make this slaw less tangy?